EXPRESSCLUSTER/Cluster-Set/doc/Clusterset_with_ECX_EN.md

   - Processing when the custom monitor is not running on any one of the servers
   - Attempt to start FO group in order from server 1 according to the priority
   - If there is a server that can be started, exit there
-  - If the server cannot be started, start it on server 2 in order to the priority
+  - If the server cannot be started, start it on server 2 in order of the priority